“Just a second, Rusty. I have to drop these books off at my locker and grab my jacket and stuff. Meet you on the steps.”

 My first thought, as always, was to avoid the fight.
 Though I wasn’t thinking clearly at all, I thought I could simply tell this guy that Kat was drunk, that I’d take her home, and I was sorry this had happened.
 But when I was just starting to put an apologetic smile on my face, just trying to think of the right mood-diffusing words to use in the muddle that was now my brain, Kat shoved me forward with a hard push to my shoulder, and I stumbled into the other kid.
 He immediately pushed me off him, his hands came up in fists, the crowd roared, and there was no way to talk to him over the noise, no time left for even trying to talk.

 As we both were being held close together by the surging crowd, my opponent assumed a fighting stance.
-I had no choice but to do the same thing.
+I had no choice; it was just automatic, instinctive for me to do the same thing.
 My head was almost spinning, there was a buzzing in my ears, and I felt a little outside myself, like I was watching the scene from above.
 My heart was racing.
 I knew in my mind I was going to be annihilated.
 I had no idea how to fight.
 I was hoping I didn’t start crying, or trip over my feet, or turn away and try to run.
 I was hoping he didn’t hurt me too badly.
 I looked at the kid in front of me, hoping to see similar thoughts and fears in his eyes, but I didn’t.
 He didn’t look worried at all.

 He was calmly studying me, and occasionally flicking a glance out at the crowd around us.
 I was close enough to him to read his eyes.
-I couldn’t see the fear in them I was feeling.
+I couldn’t see the fear in them I was hoping to see, the fear I was feeling.
 I could see intelligence there, and fleetingly, I thought, even a wry humor.